Gargano: Gargano Peninsula fossils

+The fossils have been primarily recovered from partially infilled paleokarst fissures across Monte Gargano.
+Locales in Abruzzo consist instead of marine and beach deposits.

+Early descriptions of the Gargano fauna speculated that it originated from a single colonization event through a direct land bridge or a series of close islands, either through the Apennines chain or from the Balkan peninsula, potentially associated with the desiccation of the Mediterranean basin during the Messinian salinity crisis in the late Miocene.
+This was challenged beginning in the 1980s on the basis of the low and fragmented biodiversity of the fauna and the "staggered" appearance of new taxa, suggesting multiple waves of colonization through indirect methods such as rafting or flying during periods of low sea level.
+Some paleontologists, beginning with P.M.
+Butler in 1980, have speculated that the Gargano fauna was "seeded" by a surviving relic of an older continental fauna later added to by invasions of other species, in part to account for the presence of animals like amphibians that cannot easily cross saltwater.

 The surface features of the ancient karst developed in Mesozoic limestone.
 In these, sediment accumulated together with the remains of the local fauna, forming thick layers of reddish, massive or crudely stratified silty-sandy clays, known as terrae rossae ("red soils").
 Through the mid-Pliocene, some of these deposits were flooded, probably due to tectonic movement of the Apulian Plate.
 Others were overlaid by other sediments of terrestrial or freshwater origin.
 In this way a buried, partially reworked paleokarst originated.

 Later, as the ice ages cycle got underway, sea levels sank and the former island was continentalized.
 In the cool and semiarid conditions of the Early Pleistocene (some 1.8–0.8 mya) a second karstic cycle occurred, producing the neokarst which removed part of the paleokarst fill.

 Fauna

 The Gargano Island endemic mammals included: